Surguja district: Politics

 Surguja district is part of Surguja (ST) Lok Sabha constituency.
 The assembly segments in Surguja district are: Lundra, Ambikapur and Sitapur.
 Lundra and Sitapur are reserved for Scheduled Tribes.

 The current MLAs from Lundra, Ambikapur and Sitapur are Dr. Pritam Ram, T. S. Singh Deo and Amarjeet Bhagat respectively, all from the Indian National Congress.
-The MP for Surguja is Renuka Singh from the Bharatiya Janata Party.
+The MP for Surguja is chintamani maharaj from the Bharatiya Janata Party.

+Geographical indication

+Jeeraphool rice was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 14 March 2019 and is valid until 14 February 2028.

+Jaivik Krishi Utpadak Sahkari Samiti Maryadit from Batauli, proposed the GI registration of Jeeraphool rice.
+After filing the application in February 2018, the rice was granted the GI tag in 2019 by the Geographical Indication Registry in Chennai, making the name "Jeeraphool" exclusive to the rice grown in the region.
+It thus became the first rice variety from Chhattisgarh before Nagri Dubraj rice and the 6th type of goods from Chhattisgarh to earn the GI tag respectively.

+The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.